techidaily/site-android-frp/source/_posts/in-2024-how-to-bypass-google-frp-lock-on-poco-c55-devices-by-drfone-android.md

 ### 3\.
 Can I run the Poco ADB format tool on mac?

-While the Poco ADB Format Tool is designed for Windows, if you're a Mac user looking for a reliable screen unlocking solution, consider[Dr.Fone - Screen Unlock (Android)](https://tools.techidaily.com/wondershare-dr-fone-unlock-android-screen/).
+While the Poco ADB Format Tool is designed for Windows, if you're a Mac user looking for a reliable screen unlocking solution, consider [Dr.Fone - Screen Unlock (Android)](https://tools.techidaily.com/wondershare-dr-fone-unlock-android-screen/).
 It's a versatile tool compatible with both Windows and Mac operating systems, ensuring a seamless experience for users on either platform.
 This recommendation aligns with your need for a Mac-compatible screen unlock tool.

 ## Conclusion